Skip to content

 • No dynamic UI -- kai-ui prompts are skipped for on-device runs (the schema is too large for the native template parser)

-• Requires a 64-bit device -- the LiteRT-LM AAR only ships arm64-v8a and x86_64 native libraries.
+• Requires a 64-bit device (Android) -- the LiteRT-LM AAR only ships arm64-v8a and x86_64 native libraries.
 On pure 32-bit devices (armeabi-v7a), the LiteRT service card is hidden; the app still works with remote services.

 Model Management